ankurkal/sandbox/README.md

 }
 ```

-_UserIntegrationTest_
+### Write an Integration Test

+Finally, add an integration test to `UserIntegrationTest` to verify that the POST action is working correctly across all classes in your application.

+The code block below shows how the changed portions of **UserIntegrationTest.java** should look.
+Again, notice the new import statements for `UserDetails`,  `UserType`, and `LocalDate`.

 ```
+import org.amdocs.elearning.user.middle.user.User;
+import org.amdocs.elearning.user.middle.user.UserDetails;
+import org.amdocs.elearning.user.middle.user.UserType;
+import org.junit.Assert;
+import org.junit.Test;
+import org.junit.runner.RunWith;
+import org.springframework.beans.factory.annotation.Autowired;
+import org.springframework.boot.test.context.SpringBootTest;
+import org.springframework.boot.test.web.client.TestRestTemplate;
+import org.springframework.boot.web.server.LocalServerPort;
+import org.springframework.http.ResponseEntity;
+import org.springframework.test.context.junit4.SpringRunner;

+import java.time.LocalDate;

+@RunWith(SpringRunner.class)
+@SpringBootTest(webEnvironment = SpringBootTest.WebEnvironment.RANDOM_PORT)
 public class UserIntegrationTest {

     @LocalServerPort
     private int port;

     @Autowired
     private TestRestTemplate restTemplate;

+    ...

     @Test
     public void createUser() throws Exception {

         final UserDetails user = new User(null, "firstName", "lastName", "M", UserType.PATRON, LocalDate.now());
         final ResponseEntity<User> responseEntity = this.restTemplate.postForEntity("http://localhost:" + port + "/users", user, User.class);

         Assert.assertEquals(201, responseEntity.getStatusCodeValue());
         Assert.assertNotNull(responseEntity.getBody());
     }
 }
 ```

-## Building and running
-First, we have to re-package our application by running `mvn clean verify` in our home directory (_`user-middle/`_).
-At this point, if we go through the logs, we should see something similar to:

-_Passing Tests_
+### Build and Run Your Tests

+Go ahead and try running your tests.
+If you haven't already, stop your server with **Ctrl+C** in the Terminal window where its running.

+Make sure you're still in the root directory of the project (**md101/sandbox/user-middle).
+Then repackage the application with the `mvn clean verify` command.
+If all goes well, you should see output similar to the screenshots below.

+_Tests Running_

 ![Unit Tests](images/PassingTests.png "Unit Test")

+_Tests Passed_

 ![Integration Tests](images/integration.png "Integration Test")

-_Successful Build_
+Build Successful

 ![Successful Build](images/success.png "Successful Build")

+---

 ## Summary

-On this step, you walked through the process on how to create new users via HTTP POST.
-You were able to see the flow of the
-HTTP request, implement unit and integration tests, and successfully run our application.
+In this step, you implemented functionality for creating new users with an HTTP POST request.
+You followed the flow of the HTTP request with cURL commands, implemented unit and integration tests, and successfully ran your application.

-Up to this point we are able to create new users as well as retrieve existing users from our service.
-In the next step you will
-learn how to update existing users.
+At this point, you are able to create new users as well as retrieve existing users from your service.
+In the next step you'll take things further by adding the ability update existing users.

+### Go to Step 6

+Ready to go to the Step 6 branch?

+1. In the Terminal, make sure you are in the **md101** directory.
-When you are ready, `git checkout step_6`
+2. Enter the following command: `git checkout step_6`
+3. In STS, right-click the **end** project and select **Refresh** to make sure you're viewing the end state for Step 6.
+4. Refresh your browser (press **F5**) to see the README for Step 6.